How Big Data Will Transform in 2020

 Speculations for Big Data

 While there is no crystal ball when it comes to how technology will transform big data, there are a number of speculations to make.
-We know that companies are expected to spend big for big data trends in 2020.
+We know that companies are expected to spend big on large amounts of data trends in 2020.
 These are some big data areas in which leaders are likely to spend:

 New Roles Expected Including Chief Data Officer.
 As the need for data managers expands, new roles will form including that of chief data officer (CDO).
-These positions will focus on data-first policies and the continuous disparities over big data and digital ethics.
-The demand for excellence in big data analytics will also drive the need for seasoned analysts, data management experts, engineers, and scientists who can tap deep into current big data technologies.
+These positions will focus on data-first policies and the continuous disparities over large amounts of data and digital ethics.
+The demand for excellence in large amounts of data analytics will also drive the need for seasoned analysts, data management experts, engineers, and scientists who can tap deep into current big data technologies.

 Managed Service Providers (MSPs) for Development.
 As algorithm development demands increase, so does the need for experts immersed in the field.
 Leaders are replacing custom in-house development solutions with outsourced algorithm development options.
 Timelines, efficiencies, and costs are simply improved when relying on the skilled staff of reputable managed service providers (MSPs).

 While these are only speculations, we know for certain that companies large and small have big budgets for big data in 2020.
-In an article at i-scoop.eu, “According to the IDC the ‘Worldwide Big Data and Business Analytics Market’ or BDA, so analytics alone, is poised to grow…to over $203 billion in 2020.”
+In an article at i-scoop.EU, “According to the IDC the ‘Worldwide Large Data and Business Analytics Market’ or BDA, so analytics alone is poised to grow…to over $203 billion in 2020.”
 In fact, IDC also states that IT services are the largest category in the BDA market, followed by hardware purchases and business services.